WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/window_template.md

 #### Using z-index

 All elements have a default `z-index` of `0`, so normally they would be rendered in the order they are declared in the document.
-This means elements declared further down in the RML are usually rendered on top of earlier elements.
+This means elements declared further down in the HTML are usually rendered on top of earlier elements.
 However, floating and positioned elements jump to the front of the queue and are always rendered after normal elements with a similar `z-index`.

 So to bring the content window above the title bar, create a new rule for the content element and assign it a `z-index` of `1`.